Darnxd/Image-Encryption-Tool-using-Python/README.md

 This small project was created to teach you how to process images, manipulate pixels, and comprehend how encryption-like logic functions in pictures.

+🛠️ How It Works

+- Encrypt: This adds a key value to the RGB (Red, Green, and Blue) components of each pixel.
+- Decrypt: To recover the image, subtract the same key from each RGB component.

+To stay within acceptable color ranges, the operation makes use of modulo 256.